Minimalism: Just Enough Is Not Good Enough For Everyone

 Minimalism and the Power of Just Enough

 The Minimalist Lifestyle is the result of valuing experiences lived over acquiring stuff.
-Acquiring the necessities makes you happy.
+Acquiring necessities makes you happy.
 Anything after that is a want and we need to control our wants.

 Once you learn that acquiring things, having things and buying does not make you happy controlling wants becomes easier.
 I have a ritual I use to control my wants.